AUSA brings senior leaders, Soldiers, civilians together

-WASHINGTON, D.C.– Through their decisions and actions, Army Senior leaders strengthen the Army profession by sharing their knowledge and experiences, and mentoring the future leaders amongst our ranks.
-During this year's Association of the U.S. Army’s 2023 event, Soldiers and Department of the Army Civilians had the opportunity to receive mentorship from some of the top Army senior commissioned officers.
+Maj.
+Gen. Deborah L. Kotulich, Director, Army Recruiting & Retention Task Force, speaks with leaders during a lunch event Oct.
+11. During this year’s Association of the U.S. Army’s 2023 event, Soldiers and Department of the Army Civilians had the opportunity to receive mentorship from some of the top Army senior commissioned officers.
+(U.S. Army photo by Sgt.
+1st Class Kelvin Ringold)

-At the AUSA Leader Solarium Two-Star General Officer Lunch Oct.
-11 at the AUSA 2023 Annual Meeting and Exposition at the Walter E. Washington Convention Center in Washington, D.C., approximately 20 two-star general officers joined Soldiers with between 12-16 years of experience during the event.

-The Solarium, organized by AUSA’s Center for Leadership, hosts 160 specially selected soldiers, who hear from top Army leaders and civilian subject-matter experts and have small-group discussions on challenges facing the Army.

 |Date Taken: